-Department of Enviroment and Science
+Department of Environment and Science, Queensland Government

 The Queensland Herbarium was established in 1859 and is the state’s first and oldest scientific institution.
 It houses the state’s 830,000-strong plant specimen collection, representing Queensland’s native and naturalised plant species, and 150 years of species discovery.
 The Herbarium is central to the research, identification and dissemination of information on the state’s plants, fungi, algae and animals, and the ecosystems they inhabit.
 Queensland’s ecosystems have been surveyed, mapped and classified into 1386 regional ecosystems across the state, and are the subject of ecological research, condition assessment and monitoring.
 Work at the Herbarium contributes to the better management of Queensland's natural environment now and for future generations.
 The Herbarium collections are internationally recognised under Index Herbariorum as BRI.
 The Queensland Herbarium is a CITES registered institution.